 In 2010, Netflix announced a $1 million competition to whoever could build them the best movie-recommendation engine.
 To facilitate this, they released large volumes of subscriber data with redacted direct identifiers, so engineers could use Netflix’s actual data, without compromising consumer privacy.
 The available information included users’ age, gender, and zip code.
 However, when these indirect identifiers (also known as quasi-identifiers) were taken in combination, they could re-identify a user with over 90% accuracy.
-That’s exactly what happened, resulting in the exposure of millions of Netflix’s consumers.
+This resulted in the exposure of millions of Netflix’s consumers.
 Within a few months, the competition had been called off, and a lawsuit was filed against Netflix.

 Businesses are faced with a dilemma.
 Do they redact all their data and leave it barren for analysis?
 Or do you leave indirect identifiers unprotected, and create an avenue for exposure that will lead to an eventual leak of your customers’ private data?

 That’s why we founded CryptoNumerics.
 Our software is able to autonomously classify your datasets into direct, indirect, sensitive, and insensitive identifiers, using AI.
-We then use cutting-edge data science technologies like differential privacy, k-anonymization, and secure multi-party computation to anonymize your data while preserving its analytical value.
-Your datasets are comprehensively protected and de-identified, while still being enabled for machine learning, and data analysis.
+We then use cutting-edge data science technologies like differential privacy, k-anonymization, and secure multi-party computation, to anonymize your data while preserving its analytical value.
+Your datasets are comprehensively protected and de-identified while maintaining the integrity needed for machine learning and data analysis.

 Data is the new oil.
-Artificial intelligence and machine learning represent the future of technology-value, and any company that does not keep up will be left behind and disrupted.
-Businesses cannot afford to leave data siloed, or uncollected.
+Artificial intelligence and machine learning represent the future of technological value, and any company that does not keep up will be left behind and disrupted.
+Businesses cannot afford to leave data siloed or uncollected.

-Likewise, Data privacy is no longer an issue that can be ignored.
+Likewise, data privacy is no longer an issue that can be ignored.
 Scandals like Cambridge Analytica, and policies like GDPR, prove that, but the industry is still not knowledgeable on key risks, like indirect identifiers.
-Companies that use their data irresponsibly will feel the damage, but those that don’t use their data at all will be left behind.
-Choose instead, not to fall into either category.
+Companies that use their data irresponsibly will feel the repercussions, but those that don’t use their data at all will be left behind.
+Choose instead not to fall into either category.